gnan-111/OrderManagementSystem/README.md

 ## Author
 ## Bandaru Gnaneswar Sai--.NET Fullstack Developer.
-Built using ASP.NET Core and React.
+This code is the intellectual property of Bandaru Gnaneswar sai - Built using ASP.NET Core and React.